-Senior Company executives serving on the Management Committee should evaluate, nominate and compile a succession plan for their areas of responsibility that should be reviewed with the Chairman.
+Senior Company executives serving on the Management Committee should evaluate, nominate and compile a succession plan for their areas of responsibility that should be reviewed with the Chief Executive Officer.
 Each plan should include policies regarding succession in the event of an emergency.
-The Chairman should provide input on each succession plan and discuss the plans with the Compensation, Management Development and Succession Committee.
-The Chairman reviews with the Compensation, Management Development and Succession Committee succession planning for his successor at least annually.
-The Compensation, Management Development and Succession Committee periodically reviews with the Board succession plans for the Chairman and the areas of responsibility for senior executives serving on the Management Committee.
-Succession planning should include policies and principles for Chairman and CEO selection and performance review, as well as policies regarding succession in the event of an emergency or the retirement of the Chairman and CEO.
+Each of the Chairman and Chief Executive Officer should provide input on each succession plan and discuss the plans with the Compensation, Management Development and Succession Committee.
+The Chief Executive Officer reviews with the Compensation, Management Development and Succession Committee succession planning for his or her successor at least annually.
+The Compensation, Management Development and Succession Committee periodically reviews with the Board succession plans for the Chief Executive Officer and the areas of responsibility for senior executives as determined by the Compensation, Management Development and Succession Committee.
+Succession planning should include policies and principles for Chief Executive Officer selection and performance review, as well as policies regarding succession in the event of an emergency or the retirement of the Chief Executive Officer.

-26. Board Interaction with Institutional Investors, Peers, Customers, etc.
+25. Board Interaction with Institutional Investors, Peers, Customers, etc.

 The Board believes that under ordinary circumstances, management speaks for the Company and the Chairman speaks for the Board.
-Individual Board members may, from time to time, meet with or communicate with various constituencies that are involved with the Company.
-It is expected that Board members would do this with the knowledge of management and, in most instances, at the request of management.
+Directors may, from time to time, meet with or communicate with various constituencies that are involved with the Company.
+It is expected that directors would do this with the knowledge of management and, in most instances, at the request of management.
 The Lead Director should be available, if requested by major shareholders, for consultation and direct communication.

-27. Cumulative Voting.
+26. Cumulative Voting.